ErikFortune/fgv/libraries/ts-utils/docs/ts-utils.converters.discriminatedobject.md

 ## Remarks

-Takes the name of the discriminator property and a [string-keyed Record of converters](./ts-utils.converters.discriminatedobjectconverters.md)<!-- -->.
+Takes the name of the discriminator property and a [string-keyed Record of converters and validators](./ts-utils.converters.discriminatedobjectconverters.md)<!-- -->.
 During conversion, the resulting [Converter](./ts-utils.converter.md) invokes the converter from `converters` that corresponds to the value of the discriminator property in the source object.

 If the source is not an object, the discriminator property is missing, or the discriminator has a value not present in the converters, conversion fails and returns [Failure](./ts-utils.failure.md) with more information.